WheatonCS/Lexos/test/test_suite/Cut/line_seg/README.md

 # Lines/Segment

-In this function the segments are divided based on the number of lines per segment (counted by each new line character).
+In this function, the segments are divided based on the number of lines per segment (counted by each new line character).